Siegfriedj2018/Siegfriedj2018/README.md

 ## Hi there, My name is Justin Siegfried 👋
+### About Me
+- 🏠 My home town is Columbia, SC
+- ❤️ I am passionate about backend develop and tech.
 - 🔭 I graduated from University of South Carolina in May 2025 with a Bachelors degree in Computer Science.
 - 🌱 I’m currently learning Golang on <a href="https://www.boot.dev/u/solidaccess34">boot.dev</a> and on some personal projects that I will add to my github profile as I am working on them.